waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 #### Monday, July 20: Sage Foundations and System Software

+**Introduction**: Framing for the 7 days of learning:  The Sage Grande Testbed and the future of AI@Edge.

 A comprehensive tour of the full Sage software stack, from node boot to the lifecycle of a running application.
 Topics include the node architecture, the Kubernetes‑based container orchestration system, the `pluginctl` scheduler, and the data pipeline.

 Students will learn: